 The Local-Preference value set by the neighbor route-map or redistribute command has priority over the information set by this command.

-If you set the command in config-router mode, the setting applies to the BGP4 routes.
+If you set the command in config-router mode, the setting applies to the BGP4 routes of the global network.